January CPI Report Shows Inflation Slowed. Here's What That Means for Rate Cuts

 "CPI is a measure of the average price of that basket of goods and services over time," writes Kiplinger contributor Coryanne Hicks.
 "The specific goods and services within the CPI basket are based on information around 24,000 families and individuals give the U.S. Bureau of Labor Statistics on what they buy."

 Since inflation peaked nearly four years ago, the CPI and core CPI — which excludes volatile food and energy prices — have declined.
-In December, headline inflation was up 2.7% year over year and core inflation was 2.6% higher.
+Still, inflation remains too high for the Federal Reserve.

-And inflation remains too high for the Federal Reserve.
 So while the Fed has cut interest rates by 1.75 percentage points this cycle in response to a cooling labor market, it's currently expected to keep rates unchanged at its next two meetings, just as it did in January, to see how recent rate cuts are impacting inflation and employment.

 One factor the Fed continues to monitor is President Donald Trump's tariff policies.
 While they've raised prices in some durable goods, including electronics and furniture, their broader impact has been less than many initially feared.

-What to expect from the January CPI report?
+What the experts say January CPI report

 Related content